rvoogd12/science-blog/public/content/anions-and-cations.md

 ## What are Anions and Cations?

 You might have heard the terms before, but what exactly are anions and cations, and why are they important?
-Let’s break it down!
+Let's break it down!

-So, let’s define what anions and cations are.
+So, let's define what anions and cations are.
 Anions are negatively charged ions, while cations are positively charged ions.
 Remember, an ion is an atom or a molecule that has a net electric charge.
 How does this happen?
 Well, all atoms have both protons and electrons.
 Protons are positively charged particles, while electrons are negatively charged particles.
 If an atom has more electrons than protons, it has a net negative electric charge.
 In this case, the ion is an anion.
 If the atom has more protons than electrons, it has a net positive electric charge.
 In that case, the ion is a cation.

 In other words: If the net electric charge of an ion is negative, the ion is an anion.
 On the other hand, if the net electric charge of an ion is positive, the ion is a cation.